 Autumn (between September – November):

-as Himalaya mountain views are guaranteed so better book your flight in advance because a lot of tourist rush here every year.
+as Himalaya mountain views are guaranteed so better book your flight in advance because of a lot of tourist rush here every year.
 This is also the season of festivities as Nepal celebrates the biggest Hindu festivals Dashain followed by Tihar.
-This two festival are the biggest and make the Nepal memorable if you get chance to spend in Nepal.
+This two festivals are the biggest and make the Nepal memorable if you get chance to spend in Nepal.

 Winter (between December – February):